| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 these observations distances to the prototypes will typically be smaller as they are based on fewer variables.

-, but this naming convention is deprecated and
+The type argument also accepts input "standard", but this naming convention is deprecated and

-has been renamed to "huang"
+has been renamed to "huang".
+Please use "huang" instead.

-like object of class kproto
+kmeans like object of class kproto:

 cluster |